-The Government recognises the important role of civil society in promoting a healthy and inclusive democracy and fighting poverty.
-In 2007, the IV Constitutional Government implemented a multidimensional approach to poverty and promoted collaboration between the public sector and civil society.
-The partnership among the state, the church, and civil society may present opportunities for the latter.
-The government and parliament often consult civil society broadly and CSOs specifically regarding policies, regulations, and draft laws.
+The Government recognizes the important role of civil society in promoting a healthy and inclusive democracy and fighting poverty.
+The IV Constitutional Government implemented a multidimensional approach to poverty and promoted collaboration between the public sector and civil society.
+The partnership among the state, the church, and civil society may open opportunities.6 The government and parliament often consult civil society broadly and CSOs specifically regarding policies, regulations, and draft laws.
 Parliamentary audiences, formal municipal coordination networks, and processes for public consultation over proposed legislation all exist.
 In addition, NGOs serve on some government working groups or state councils, for example the Petroleum Fund Consultative Council.
-In 2015, the VI Constitutional Government initiated a social audit programme whereby CSOs conducted social audits of government health, agriculture, infrastructure, and education programmes.
-The commitment to partner with CSOs continues under the current VIII Constitutional Government that aspires to increase NGOs' involvement in governance.
-Although consultation is reported as common, often all involved - civil society and government - tend to see the fact of consultation occurring as an indication of success, rather than the quality or outcomes of a consultation process.
+The VI Constitutional Government initiated a social audit program where CSOs conducted social audits of government health, agriculture, infrastructure, and education programs.
+The commitment to partner with CSOs continues under the VIII Constitutional Government that aspires to increase NGOs' involvement in governance.7 Although consultation is reported as common, often all involved - civil society and government - tend to see the fact of consultation occurring as an indication of success, rather than the quality or outcomes of a consultation process.